 Jennifer Anniston, Sandra Bullock and Whoopi Goldberg all have something in common with me: we've been afraid to fly.

-The difference is that I'm getting over it - and I wish everyone else who hyperventilates at the thought of a plane could feel the liberation of finally flying without fear.
+But I'm getting over it - and I wish everyone else who hyperventilates at the thought of a plane could feel the liberation of finally flying without fear.

 It took me years to be able to get on a plane without almost throwing up in terror but those days are gone.
 I'm more scared of roads than I am of skies.